sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 `LINKEDIN_PROXY_IDP_ID`

-The identifier of your identity provider that you configure to Flex.
+The identifier of your identity provider that you configure to Sharetribe.
 It declares that you are using your template OpenID Connect proxy as an identity provider.
 Use the "IdP ID" value of an identity provider client in Console for this variable.

 `LINKEDIN_PROXY_CLIENT_ID`

-The client ID of your identity provider client that you configure to Flex.
+The client ID of your identity provider client that you configure to Sharetribe.
 Use the "Client ID" value of an identity provider client in Console for this variable.

 `KEY_ID`

-The value will be used as the `kid` header in ID tokens that are passed to Flex when a user logs in with LinkedIn.
+The value will be used as the `kid` header in ID tokens that are passed to Sharetribe when a user logs in with LinkedIn.
 It is also used as the `kid` attribute of the JSON Web key that the proxy serves in an endpoint.
 Even though using a _kid_ value in your keys is not compulsory, we heavily recommend using it with your token and the JWK.
-For example, key caching in the Flex API relies heavily on it.
+For example, key caching in the Sharetribe API relies heavily on it.

 ### Add Passport module dependency